Board of Directors & Advisors

 Lawson DeVries joined Grotech Ventures in 2005 and is a General Partner at the firm.
 He focuses primarily on investment opportunities in enterprise software, SaaS and internet companies.
 Lawson currently serves on the boards of Atavium, Ceros, CrowdStreet, DirectScale, Optoro, RedPoint Global, TaskEasy, Tethr and UrbanBound.
 He was also the first investor in NexGen Storage and sat on the board until its acquisition by Fusion-io.
 Lawson has also worked closely with a number of other prior Grotech portfolio companies including LogRhythm (acquired by Thoma Bravo), Logi Analytics (acquired by Marlin Equity) BroadSoft (NASDAQ: BSFT; acquired by Cisco), Collective Intellect (acquired by Oracle) and Aztek Networks (acquired by GenBand).
 Prior to joining Grotech Ventures, Lawson was an Associate in the Institutional Equity Sales division of the Buckingham Research Group, a boutique independent research firm.
 Previously he was an Associate in the Equity Research division at Deutsche Bank where he rolled out coverage on a new division of the Industrials sector that included Caterpillar, Deere and Co. and AGCO.
 Prior to this, Lawson was an Associate in Deutsche Bank’s Health Care group covering Managed Care stocks.
 Lawson has a BA in English Literature from Harvard University and an MBA from Duke University’s Fuqua School of Business.

-Strategic advisor Roy Chestnutt is the former executive vice president and chief strategy officer at Verizon Communications where he was responsible for development and implementation of Verizon’s overall corporate strategy, including business development, joint ventures, strategic investments, acquisitions and divestitures.
+Strategic advisor Roy Chestnutt is the former executive vice president and chief strategy officer at Verizon Communications where he was responsible for the development and implementation of Verizon’s overall corporate strategy, including business development, joint ventures, strategic investments, acquisitions and divestitures.
 Roy joined Verizon in 2011 from Motorola Networks where he served as corporate vice president of the Americas and helped lead the successful transition of the business unit to new ownership by Nokia Siemens Networks.
 Roy was previously chairman and CEO of Grande Communications, a communications provider in Texas, and before that senior vice president of National Field Sales and General Business for Sprint-Nextel.
 Roy also served on the board of the Groupe Speciale Mobile Association (GSMA) and chaired the strategy committee of 25 Global Telecom Heads.
 Roy graduated from San Jose State University and received his MBA from the University of San Francisco.

 Marge Connelly has over 25 years of global leadership experience, predominantly in financial services, with a focus on operations and technology, strategic planning and in leading large, complex organizations through major organizational and strategic change.
 She is also active in numerous community activities associated with education, economic development and diversity.
 Most recently, Marge served as the chief operating officer (COO) for Convergys Corporation, a world leader in customer experience outsourcing.
 In this role, she and her team of more than 100,000 employees in 150 contact center locations in North America, Latin America, EMEA, India, the Philippines and Southeast Asia focused on delivering service excellence to Convergys clients and their customers.
 Marge also had responsibility for Convergys’ global IT organization.
 Prior to joining Convergys, Marge enjoyed an extensive career in the financial services industry having served as global COO for Barclaycard, COO for Wachovia Securities and executive vice president for Capital One.
 She also served as interim president for Longwood University and served on the board of directors of Portfolio Recovery Associates, an acquirer of non-performing consumer debt.
 Marge received her BA from University of Delaware and an Advanced Management Program degree from Harvard Business School.